-Don Merckle and the Blacksmiths The Pugilist
+Don Merckle and the Blacksmiths

 Donald Merckle’s debut with his newest backers isn’t so much a fresh start as it is one more transition for a local music lifer.
 The group’s leader is a stalwart of South Carolina’s rock scene, having spent time with Loch Ness Johnny, American Gun and Bare Knuckle Champions.
 Lucky for Merckle, the rollicking, Irish-tinged folk he hammers out with his Blacksmiths stacks up well against previous efforts.